kddubey/cappr/README.md

 See the [`demos`](https://github.com/kddubey/cappr/blob/main/demos/) for demonstrations of slightly harder classification tasks.

-For CAPPr, GPTQd models are the most computationally performant.
+For CAPPr, GPTQ models are the most computationally performant.
 These models are compatible with `cappr.huggingface.classify`.
 See [this page of the documentation](https://cappr.readthedocs.io/en/latest/select_a_language_model.html#huggingface) for more info on using these models.